-Further questions may be added and approved in this document at the decision of the General Membership, Stewards Council, Executive Board, or Oversight Committee.
+Further questions may be added and approved in this document at the decision of the General Membership, Stewards Council, Executive Board, or Budget Committee.
 No questions not directly related to the purpose of the Solidarity Grant Program shall be asked, nor may any questions be used to disqualify applicants based on any protected status in the GEU constitution.

 The application shall be sent out to all current members of the Graduate Employees Union via email, as well as be posted on the website and on social media.
 Stewards shall be encouraged to talk to their departments about the program.
 The application may further be sent out to nonmembers, on the understanding that membership is a prerequisite for consideration.